bartlomiej-milosz/bartlomiej-milosz.github.io/src/content/blog/my-career-transition-story.md

   description: "Real story of transitioning from interior architect to data analyst.
 A journey of research, experimentation, and gradual discovery."
 ---

-After four years as an interior architect, I was working on a high-end residential project in Warsaw, calculating ROI for smart home systems, when it hit me: I loved analyzing data more than designing spaces.
-That spark launched an 18-month journey to data analytics, turning my design skills into a foundation for solving business problems.
-Here's how I made it happen.
+After four years as an interior architect, I was working on a **€500K residential project in Warsaw** when my client kept asking for 'more data'—space utilization analyses, furniture cost comparisons, lighting efficiency studies, and material durability research.
+As I built spreadsheets comparing flooring options, analyzing room flow patterns, and calculating budget allocations across design elements, it hit me: **I loved analyzing data more than designing spaces.** That spark launched an 18-month journey to data analytics, turning my architecture skills into a foundation for solving business problems.
+Here’s how I made it happen.

 ---

 ## The Discovery

-My client—a tech entrepreneur—wanted data-driven decisions for everything: smart home ROI, flooring impact on property value, market analysis for premium apartments.
-I spent evenings diving into data, from market trends to material cost-efficiency and realized: **I was more interested in the data than in creating the design.**
+My client wanted data-driven decisions for every aspect of the project: from comparing flooring options and their impact on property value to analyzing room flow patterns and budget allocations.
+I spent evenings diving into spreadsheets, crunching numbers on material costs, space efficiency, and design trade-offs—and realized: **I was more interested in the data insights than in finalizing the design itself.**

-I remember sitting at my desk with two monitors—one filled with project data and market analyses, the other showing a half-finished living room design waiting for my attention.
-That's when it clicked: I needed to explore what this interest could become.
+I remember sitting at my desk with two monitors—one filled with project spreadsheets and analyses, the other showing a half-finished living room layout waiting for my attention.
+That’s when it clicked: I wasn’t just designing interiors anymore; I was doing data analysis.
+And I loved it.
+This led me to ask: **What if I could help not just individual families optimize their investments, but assist businesses in optimizing strategies and understanding their customers?** The answer pointed straight to data analytics.

 ---

 ## The Search Begins

-After four years as an interior architect, I found myself searching for something more.
-Instead of making dramatic decisions, I chose to continue my practice while exploring what was calling to me.
+I found myself searching for something more fulfilling, choosing to continue my architecture practice while exploring new paths that sparked my curiosity.

-I spent months exploring different technical paths:
+I spent months experimenting with different technical areas:
 - **Java Spring development** to understand backend systems
 - **Frontend development** with JavaScript, TypeScript, and React
 - **Data structures** using Python, which opened an unexpected door